liouviaglou/Domains/README.md

 ## Lab Notebook

+### 20200609

+Added AUC calculation and plotting of mult gains curve on one set of axes (need to define colors & legends still) Should work for any number of lift tables

 ### 20200608

 In 06/08 phase II kick off meeting, we succesfully zeroed in on lift, gains curve & its AUC as appropriate performance metrics. this script establishes benchmakrs based on original segmented glm model & initial simple decision tree.